autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 Goals:

-- Proposition of a system that can estimate the vehicle pose, velocity, and acceleration as long as possible
+- Propose a system that can estimate vehicle pose, velocity, and acceleration for as long as possible.
-- Proposition of a system that can diagnose the stability of estimation and send a warning message to the error-monitoring system if the estimation result is unreliable
+- Propose a system that can diagnose the stability of estimation and send a warning message to the error-monitoring system if the estimation result is unreliable.
-- Vehicle localization function can adequately work with various sensor configurations
+- Design a vehicle localization function that can work with various sensor configurations.

 Non-goals: